 - Improved power efficiency

-Today, optical fiber cables used for Internet are synonymous with speed, and are especially useful when transferring data over long distances.
+Today, optical fiber cables used for the Internet are synonymous with speed and are especially useful when transferring data over long distances.

 The cable is made up of strands of incredibly thin optically pure glass that carry digital information with light instead of electrical currents used with Ethernet.